Franklin Park Conservatory: Present day

 In 1994, Franklin Park Conservatory debuted Blooms & Butterflies, becoming the first conservatory in the nation to showcase a seasonal butterfly exhibition.
 It was an instant success.
 Since then, the annual exhibition features thousands of tropical butterflies flying through the Pacific Island Water Garden.
 It attracts thousands of visitors each year, and other conservatories throughout the nation have followed suit.

-The years 2003 and 2004 brought new milestones when Franklin Park Conservatory presented Chihuly at the Conservatory, a blockbuster exhibition that increased attendance by 182 percent.
-On October 29, 2004, the Friends of the Conservatory, a private, nonprofit group that supports the conservatory's programming, made a stunning move.
-They purchased nearly the entire exhibition of Dale Chihuly's artworks valued at close to $7 million.
-To this day, Franklin Park Conservatory is the only public botanical garden in the world to own a signature collection of Chihuly's magnificent glass artworks, which represents over 3,000 pieces of glass.
+The years 2003 and 2004 brought new milestones when Franklin Park Conservatory presented Chihuly at the Conservatory, an exhibition that increased attendance by 182 percent.
+On October 29, 2004, the Friends of the Conservatory, a private, nonprofit group that supports the conservatory's programming, purchased nearly the entire exhibition of Dale Chihuly's artworks valued at close to $7 million.
+Franklin Park Conservatory is the only public botanical garden in the world to own a signature collection of Chihuly's glass artworks, which represents over 3,000 pieces of glass.

 Several exhibitions that merge nature and art have followed.
 Chapungu: Stories in Stone was a collection stone sculptures by self-taught artists from Zimbabwe, Branching Out featured the work of Patrick Daugherty, and imaginative garden railroads by Paul Busse in Enchanted Express.
 Contemporary artists including Dennis Oppenheim, Laura Stein, and Andy Goldsworthy came together in the exhibition Bending Nature.
 Glass artist Debra Moore's orchids were displayed in 2011, and sculpture by Aurora Robson debuted at the conservatory in 2012.

 In the fall of 2013, the conservatory hosted an exhibition by internationally recognized British artist Bruce Munro.
 Light at Franklin Park Conservatory featured 10 large-scale light installations and gallery works.

 In 2002, the conservatory undertook the first phase of a comprehensive master plan and raised $23 million to support new construction projects.
 New gardens, event venues and additions to the Palm House were dedicated in 2008, and contemporary light artist James Turrell was commissioned to illuminate the Palm House with a permanent installation.
 In September 2009, the conservatory converted four acres of Franklin Park into the four-acre ScottsMiracle-Gro Community Garden Campus.
 Implementation of the first phase of the master plan ended in 2011 with the completion of a 9,200 sq. ft. support greenhouse.

 The facility offers a wide range of educational classes for school groups, families, and individuals of all ages.
 Its extensive plant collections and special exhibitions provide hands-on learning opportunities about the natural world, gardening, and the arts.